 These two substances are very dangerous to small children in particular, but everyone is at risk when drinking water contaminated with nitrites and nitrates.
 They can also come from sewers and septic systems located near the well but can also originate from pesticides and agricultural residues.
 Also, if the soil is rich in nitrate, there are more chances of getting it in your water.

-More often than not, the water you take from the well is rich in minerals and that is not always a good thing.
+More often than not, groundwater is rich in minerals and that is not always a good thing.
 Minerals like calcium make it very hard while sodium can be dangerous for your teeth.
-High levels of minerals affect the water quality and your health as well.
+High levels of minerals affect the water quality and your health too.